ricksonoliveira/shopping-list-challenge/README.md

 After that, we'll start playing. 😊

-First you'll need to create the lists in which we'll work with.
+First, you'll need to create the lists in which we'll work with.
 Which are the shopping list and the email list of our buyers.
 But first we'll start our app settings by using the `start/0` function that will create the files in which will store our lists data.

+* *Note: if you want to erase all data from the lists, jsut use the `start/0` function at any point and everything will be reinitialized*

 To do that, follow the example: